-MPD CURRENT STATUS: The Madison Police Department takes pride in its operational approach to inclusive policing that not only engages citizens, but also involves them in our efforts to police in an unbiased manner that consistently represents everyone in our community.
+UPDATE: The Madison Police Department takes pride in its operational approach to inclusive policing that not only engages citizens, but also involves them in our efforts to police in an unbiased manner that consistently represents everyone in our community.
 We remain transparent in our policies, procedures, and practices in order to maintain and build trust with our diverse citizenry and manage public safety.
 It is currently the practice at MPD to engage community members and other stakeholders whenever possible prior to implementation of new laws, ordinances, or initiatives.
 MPD routinely practices neighborhood engagement before and immediately after critical incidents to inform residents about what took place and the police response.

-A recent strategy that reinforces the importance of community engagement in managing public safety is MPD's implementation of a dedicated Community Outreach Section overseen by a captain.
+A strategy that reinforces the importance of community engagement in managing public safety was MPD's implementation in 2015 of a dedicated Community Outreach Section overseen by a Captain.
 A primary objective in the establishment of MPD's Community Outreach Section is to further support and promote ongoing outreach initiatives and to ensure consistent mechanisms for engaging the community in matters of public safety.

-With the implementation of our grant-funded Community Outreach and Resource Education (CORE) team slated for June of 2016, and a second grant to add staff to this team in June of 2016, we will be able to more consistently create opportunities in schools and communities for positive non-enforcement interactions.
-The CORE team will facilitate already existing outreach efforts such as our Citizen Academy, Youth Academies, Explorer Post, and Amigos en Azul.
-CORE will further concentrate outreach initiatives to youth, particularly children in middle school.
+With the implementation of our grant-funded Community Outreach and Resource Education (CORE) team in June of 2016, and a second grant to add staff to this team in June of 2017, we are able to more consistently create opportunities in schools and communities for positive non-enforcement interactions.
+The CORE team facilitates already existing outreach efforts such as our Citizen Academy, Youth Academies, Explorer Post, and Amigos en Azul.
+CORE further concentrates outreach initiatives to youth, particularly children in middle school.